ssmaceachern-dev/mythicalmonsters/chapter7_theworld.md

 ## The Environment

-The world of Mythical Monsters is not always one basked in the light of day.
+The world of Mythmakers is not always one basked in the light of day.
 Adventurers and would-be heroes can come to expect darkness and dangerous perils on their journey.
 This section covers how aspects of the Environment can affect play.

 ### Vision

-A day in the world of Mythical Monsters is composed of six Turns.
+A day in the world of Mythmakers is composed of six Turns.
 The first four of these Turns take place within broad daylight, but the last two are enveloped by darkness.

 The lighting in a scene can affect Actions taken by a creature depending on their vision.
 For example, a creature with Common Vision can see without obstacles in Daylight and Bright Light.
 However, in Dim Light and Darkness, performing Actions is indeed by the amount indicated in the table below unless the creature makes a **Wits Test **for the Turn.
 For each success a character earns from the Test, the Hindrance is lowered by 1.
 Any remaining hindrance is stacked against Actions performed by the creature on that Turn.